Pierrepont/java-oop-help/README.md

   1. Go back to the file you uploaded.
   2. Copy the code back to your IDE or editor.
   3. Make changes based on any comments left on your code (without deleting the comments).
 (If you're not sure what was added by who, select "Blame" with the file open in GitHub).
+  4. Change the uploaded file to reflect the changes.
+(Go to the file on GitHub and click the pencil, paste in your changed code, scroll down and press "Commit changes".)
-  4. If the changes worked, go back to your opened issue and close it.
+  5. If the changes worked, go back to your opened issue and close it.
-  5. If not, reply to the issue with any new problems you have.
+  6. If not, reply to the issue with any new problems you have.

 ---